EngJay/EngJay/README.md

 ## Accomplishments

+- 2020 Publish an academic paper on classification of text using artificial neural networks as a coauthor.
 - May - August 2020 Developed a proof-of-concept of a .NET Core + Angular application paired with a hardware test fixture to partially automate test procedures.
 - July 2020 Developed and presented a proof-of-concept for hardware-in-the-loop testing of TI C2000 embedded software.
 - October 2020 - April 2021 Developed a full-stack .NET Core + Angular web application to aid the engineering change control process.